 The problem – a poorly framed hole.
-I’m sure most of us have seen or used a router mounted on a pivoting board or arm to cut circles.
-This past spring I was handed a difficult assignment.
-Some one needed to mount five, 20″ diameter Tiffany glass circles in the walls of a new restaurant.
+Most of us have seen or used a router mounted on a pivoting board or arm to cut circles.
+This past spring, I was handed a difficult assignment.
+Someone needed to mount five 20″ diameter Tiffany glass circles in the walls of a new restaurant.
 Someone else had framed the holes very poorly, and the owner would not let me tear out the framing to build and install window frames to properly mount the circular glass.
-What’s unique about my jig is that it allows you to cut rings, not just circles.
+My jig is unique because it allows you to cut rings, not just circles.
 Here’s how I built it.

-Lay out jig and cut slots with plunge router and the completed jig layout.
+Lay out a jig and cut slots with a plunge router and the completed jig layout.
 The jig is a large piece of 3/4″ plywood with several 1/4″ slots cut to accept 1/4″ carriage bolts.
-I laid out the pattern of the slots and the diameter of the rings, and used a plunge router to cut the slots.
+I laid out the pattern of the slots and the diameter of the rings and used a plunge router to cut the slots.

 1-1/2″ oak block to be used as an axle bearing and centering hole guide.
 Next I mounted a block of 1-1/2″ thick oak, with a perfectly drilled 1/4″ hole, in the center of the underside of the plywood.
 This block of wood was the axle bearing for the pivot of the trunnion arm.
 It also was used to drill the center hole through the plywood blanks after the work had been secured to the base plate of the jig.

 Then I turned my attention to the router and the trunnion arm.
-I wanted a very stable and long trunnion arm to glide over large areas.
+I wanted a stable, long trunnion arm to glide over large areas.
 I chose a piece of high quality 3/4″ plywood, 10″ wide and 34″ long.

 Additional layout reference stick.
 I added a reinforcing frame under the base that doubled as legs to provide clearance for the axle and other bolts and wing nuts.
 Photo 14 shows the results of the first pass of an inner radius cut.
 I added a reference stick on the trunnion arm to keep the upper axle block square to hold an accurate reference mark on the trunnion arm.
-This reference mark located the exact center of the pivot axle, Photo 15.
-From then on, repeated accurate settings could be assured.
-Because of the number of rings needed, I added a second reference stick at the bottom of the base for a quicker set up.
+This reference mark is located at the exact center of the pivot axle, Photo 15.
+From then on, repeated correct settings could be assured.
+Because of the number of rings needed, I added a second reference stick at the bottom of the base for a quicker setup.

-There are two things that make this jig unique.
-One is the large, stable trunnion arm and pivot axles, with repeated accurate adjustments, and two, was the hold down blocks that kept the rings centered during both inner and outer radii cuts.
+two things make this jig unique.
+One is the large, stable trunnion arm and pivots axles, with repeated accurate adjustments, and two is the hold-down blocks that kept the rings centered during both inner and outer radii cuts.
 I made both notched blocks to hold the blanks from the outside and curved blocks to hold the rings after the inner radii were cut.
-1/4″ carriage bolts and wing nuts were used to hold them in place where needed.
-I used 1/2″ plywood so as to not interfere with the travel of the trunnion arm.
+1/4″ carriage bolts and wing nuts were used to hold them in a place where needed.
+I used 1/2″ plywood to not interfere with the travel of the trunnion arm.

-The jig in use.(No finger was cut in the making of this article.)The extra long, extra wide trunnion arm. paid off in very stable, accurate cuts, and I had plenty of control over the work.
+The jig in use.(No finger was cut in the making of this article.)The extra long, extra wide trunnion arm.
+I paid off in very stable, accurate cuts and had plenty of control over the work.
 Oh, the bandage in this picture – I cut my finger at work, NOT in my shop!